 Features

-• preparing a static Windows host for Crabbox VNC.
+• prepare a static (bring-your-own) Windows host for Crabbox VNC.

 #Managed AWS Windows